 - You can begin to work through an umbrella company almost instantly, even if you have just secured your contract.

-- It is easier to use an umbrella company than set up your own limited company, which involves business registration and meeting tax regulations.
+- It is easier to use an umbrella company than set up your own limited company.
+The latter involves business registration and meeting tax regulations.

 - You eliminate a lot of paperwork, accounting, invoicing and legal steps involved with contracting.